Ireri76/fashion-MNIST/README.md

 2. Building the model using Keras
 3. Training the model
 4. Saving the model to Google Drive
-5. Performing predictions and evaluating performance on the test dataset The code for this project is adapted from the blog post, Classifying Fashion with a Keras CNN (Achieving 94% Accuracy) — Part 1 by Manish Bhobé on Medium.
+5. Performing predictions and evaluating performance on the test dataset.

+The code for this project is adapted from the blog post, Classifying Fashion with a Keras CNN (Achieving 94% Accuracy) — Part 1 by Manish Bhobé on Medium.
 Modifications and improvements were made for this project, including:

-•	Creating TensorFlow datasets for training, validation, and testing while incorporating batch size.
+1. Creating TensorFlow datasets for training, validation, and testing while incorporating batch size.
-•	Adjusting the number of rows and columns for displaying sample predictions.
+2. Adjusting the number of rows and columns for displaying sample predictions.
-•	Adding a dropout function to reduce overfitting.
+3. Adding a dropout function to reduce overfitting.
-•	Enabling mixed precision and early stopping callbacks to automatically terminate training when performance plateaus.
+4. Enabling mixed precision and early stopping callbacks to automatically terminate training when performance plateaus.
-•	Mounting Google Drive for model saving.
+5. Mounting Google Drive for model saving.
-•	Including color coding to distinguish between correct and incorrect predictions.
+6. Including color coding to distinguish between correct and incorrect predictions.
-•	Printing the number of batches processed.
+7. Printing the number of batches processed.
-•	Calling the prediction function from Google Drive.
+8. Calling the prediction function from Google Drive.

 Environment